David Zindell

-David Zindell (born November 28, 1952) is an American writer known for science fiction and fantasy epics.
+David Zindell (born November 28, 1952) is an American science fiction and fantasy writer.

 Writing career

 Zindell's first published story was "The Dreamer's Sleep" in Fantasy Book in 1984.
-His novelette Shanidar, which shared a background with his first novel Neverness, won the Writers of the Future contest in 1985.
-He followed Neverness with a sequel trilogy called A Requiem for Homo Sapiens.
+His novelette "Shanidar" won the Writers of the Future contest in 1985 and gave rise to his first novel, Neverness (1988), a science fiction epic.
+It was followed by a sequel trilogy called A Requiem for Homo Sapiens (1992-1998).
+In 2023 he added a new book to the Neverness universe called The Remembrancer's Tale.